 |RD||Premature closure permissible after 3 years – only SB rate is permissible|

 |MIS||Premature closure permissible after 1 year|

 |PPF||Premature closure after 5 years on account of serious ailment/ to fund higher education|

 |NSC (VIII Issue)||Premature encashment is possible only in case of death, court order or forfeiture by a pledgee|

 What happens after the death of the depositor?

 In case of a joint account, the other partner will be the sole owner of the account and can continue to perform the account activities.
 In case of a single account, the amount shall go to the nominee after the death of depositor.
 If the account is without nomination at the time of the depositor’s death, the Department of Post Office may pay the same to any person appearing to him, who is entitled to receive it or to administer the estate of the deceased, when the amount due does not exceed the limit of Rs.
 60000.

 Investments under Indian post office NRI account can be continued till maturity, in case they are started before becoming a Non Resident Indian.
 However fresh investments cannot be made under these schemes.

 Therefore it is clear that, some of the post office small savings schemes offer higher returns compared to many other saving schemes.
 So, if you are a low risk taker, it might be a good choice to deposit in PO schemes for a longer time period.
 Now, do you prefer to invest in small deposit schemes?
-Are you happy with the post office interest rates 2018?
+Are you happy with the latest post office interest rates 2019?
 Please feel free to share your thoughts and experiences of investing in post office savings account.